Writing Better B2B Manufacturer Emails: Six Actionable Email Marketing Tips

 But this is typical, right?
 And so let’s talk about what’s wrong with it.

 Joe Sullivan: So we’ve pointed out five things here.
-So up in the top you’ve got a loud subject line.
+So up in the top right, you’ve got a loud subject line.
 It’s all about the sender instead of about the recipient, right?

 Number two over in the left here, there’s no connection to a likely pain goal or common question.
 As I just said, your prospects care about themselves, not you, at least right now.